GrappleGQL/gatsby-source-wagtail/README.md

 `
 ```

-You will need `gatsby-transformer-sharp` and `gatsby-plugin-sharp` for local image processing to work.
+`gatsby-transformer-sharp` and `gatsby-plugin-sharp` are required for local image processing.

 The following fragments work with `gatsby-source-wagtail`:
 * GatsbyImageSharpFixed